drewschrauf/morphed/README.md

 The `Morphed` constructor supports the following arguments:

-- _node_ (`Node`, required) - The DOM node to be returned on each call to `render`.
+- _node_ (`Node`, required) - The node to be updated on each call to `render`.
 - _renderFunction_ (`Function(Node[, state])`, required) - The render function to be invoked on each call to render.
-The first parameter, `Node`, will be always be the initial DOM node.
+The first parameter, `Node`, will be always be the initial node.
 The second parameter, `state`, is optional and its usage is described in the State API section.
-All manipulations applied to the passed `node` will be applied to the DOM.
+All manipulations applied to the passed `Node` will be applied to the DOM.
 - _options_ (`Object`, optional) - See below for supported options.

 Supported options: